geotrev/omdomdom/README.md

 ## Gotchas

-1. If you expect the number of children to change within an element, you should add a unique `key` to those elements to ensure they are tracked between renders.
+1. The root of your tree should be a single node, similar to in React.
-2. Always render to a single root element.
-Any more than 1, or 0 elements, will throw an error.
+2. When elements are in a sibling context (e.g., two or more elements side-by-side), add a `key` attribute to apply any HTML changes to the node in-place.

 ## Support